ihmccreery/sjfnw/README.md

 which will output coverage details as html files in `./coverage-html`

+## Project structure

+Most of the project structure is determined by Django; see link under [references](#references).

+Some things that may warrant explaining:
+- `pytz` is [highly recommended](https://docs.djangoproject.com/en/1.5/topics/i18n/timezones/) by Django for handling time zones/time zone aware datetimes.
+- `unicodecsv` a pretty small wrapper around python's `csv` module, which [does not support Unicode input](https://docs.python.org/2/library/csv.html)) in 2.7.9.
+There is some export functionality through the admin site that uses it.
+- `sjfnw/static/django_admin` is a copy of `django/contrib/admin/media`.
+GAE can provide the library, but [does not provide the assets](http://stackoverflow.com/a/9863345).

 ## Code conventions

 All of this is a work in progress in the current code.
 Expect a lot of pylint errors for the time being.